irrationomical/OOTM-Option-Pricing-with-Power-Laws-and-News/README.md

 # OOTM-Option-Pricing-with-Power-Laws-and-News
+In Nassim Taleb's Antifragile he mentions that CEOs (mostly "fragilistas") featured in Forbe's are generally overconfident and blind to tails risks.
+He goes as far as saying that there is alpha in betting against these people.
+I want to test this statement and see whether overconfidence as evidenced by public statements and media effects the fair price of OOTM options.

-Uses math heuristics and formulas published in Nassim Taleb's Statistical Consequences of Fat Tails book to price OOTM options.
-Predicts whether options will be valuable based on sentiment analysis in news.
+In this repo, I use math heuristics and formulas published in Nassim Taleb's Statistical Consequences of Fat Tails book to assign fair prices OOTM options.
+The formulas focus on power law distributions and their ability to explain "outlier" events.
+I will then use sentiment analysis on Forbes & similar publications to determine whether any factors have an infuence on the fair price of OOTM options.